How to Dehydrate Garlic in a Dehydrator

 Occasionally, check your garlic for any signs of moisture.
 If you feel it seems moist or notice any color change, it’s time to toss it in the dehydrator for another drying session.

-In summary, correct storage is essential to maintaining the longevity and flavor of your homemade dehydrated garlic.
+In summary, correct storage is essential to maintaining the longevity and quality of your homemade dehydrated garlic.
+When properly stored in an airtight container, dehydrated garlic can last for at least 12 months.
 So, follow these tips and enjoy the taste of your hard work for months to come.
+Once you’re comfortable with garlic, you might also want to dehydrate cilantro and other herbs to build a complete homemade seasoning pantry.

 Creative Ways to Use Dehydrated Garlic